tim-lyon/vue-component-scroller/README.md

  - `itemCount` is the number of components you want in the list
  - `itemHeight` is the fixed height (in pixles) that the components will be rendered at.

->Unfortunately, a fixed height for the `item` component is necessary - to pre-calculate the total height of millions of of unique components would take too long.
+>Unfortunately, a fixed height for the `item` component is necessary - to pre-calculate the total height of millions of unique components would take too long.

 The `item` component is passed a prop `index` for every instance in the list, allowing it to fetch data or render content based on its position in the list.
-This makes is particularly useful for rending long lists of repetitive data: table rows, contacts, photos etc *without* having to fetch all the data in advance.
+This makes is particularly useful for rending long lists of repetitive data: table rows, contacts, photos etc *without* having to fetch any of the data in advance.

 In the code below, the `ComponentScroller` will render a (high performance) scrolling list of 100,000 instances of  `MyComponent`.